arkitoure/PGP/0040_council_incentive_emissions.md

 ### Implementation Details

-- **Token Allocation:** The total sum of PHY allocated for the 24-month period for all members (calculated as 3,000 PHY per month per member, totaling 576,000 PHY for all Council members over 24 months) will be deposited in escrow from `DAO Treasury: Governance` account before the program's commencement.
+- **Token Allocation:** The total sum of PHY allocated for the 24-month period for all members (calculated as 3,000 PHY per month per member, totalling 576,000 PHY for all Council members over 24 months) will be deposited in escrow from `DAO Treasury: Governance` account before the program's commencement.
 - **Release Schedule:** PHY will be released from the escrow account according to the monthly distribution schedule outlined in the [Distribution Day Formula](#distribution-day-formula) section, following the initial one-month lock period.
 - **Oversight and Auditing:** The escrow arrangement will include provisions for regular oversight and auditing, ensuring that the release of funds occurs transparently and according to the predefined schedule.